 The European Collection takes its cue from the recommendations of the Treaty of Aachen signed on 22 January 2019, in which France and Germany called for the creation of a Franco-German digital platform (Article 9).

-The soft launch of the European Collection in 2020 was made possible by co-financing from the MEDIA sub-programme of Creative Europe.
+The soft launch in 2020 was made possible by co-financing from the MEDIA sub-programme of Creative Europe.
 In 2021, the European Collection benefits from further EU funding as part of a project entitled “Towards a European Public Sphere: Multilingual Programmes from across Europe” within the Multimedia Actions budget.

 In addition to the European Collection, the EU-funded project supports the development and rollout of a news recommendation box, an initiative coordinated by the European Broadcasting Union (EBU).
 The Recommendation Box will draw on trusted news content produced and curated by public service broadcasters from across Europe.
 The content will be automatically translated into target languages and published on the broadcasters’ websites.
 The Recommendation Box is slated for launch in July 2021.